matrix-io/matrix-documentation/docs/matrix-os/index.md

 ### Using MATRIX Open System

+> MATRIX devices must be linked with your account to use MOS.
+See instructions for [Mobile App Bluetooth Pairing] (getting-started/pairing) or [Manual Installation & Registration](getting-started/installation/).

 MOS devices and applications can be managed and observed via the [MATRIX Dashboard](http://dash.matrix.one), or via mobile apps on Android and iOS.

-Initially, a device using MOS must be registered with MATRIX Labs.
-Instructions for this is available in [Pairing](getting-started/pairing).

 To learn more about applications, tooling and the dashboard, start at [Overview](overview/index.md)